-Liposuction requires an art, and Dr. Neavin provides the best results for Liposuction Los Angeles has seen.
+Liposuction requires an art, and Dr. Neavin provides some of the best results for Liposuction in the Los Angeles area.
 Suction lipectomy, lipoplasty, or body sculpting remains one of the most popular procedures for women in Los Angeles and Beverly Hills.

 The most common areas to address with liposuction in women are the belly, flanks, thighs, knees, chin, neck, arms, and back – nearly everywhere on the body except the buttocks.
 In fact, once this unwanted fat is removed, it can be injected into the buttocks to restore fullness and projection into the region.
 This is generally an outpatient procedure and usually requires general anesthesia to get maximum results.

 There are many liposuction techniques available today.
 Vaser lipo, high-definition liposuction, SmartLipo, and SlimLipo are all touted as new and improved methods of safely removing fat from various areas of the body.
 However, the traditional tumescent liposuction remains the gold standard in fat removal and the safest technique overall.
 During this procedure, the fat is injected (infiltrated) with a solution containing local anesthesia such as lidocaine, epinephrine (adrenaline) and an intravenous fluid.
 This solution anesthetizes the fat layers and constricts the small blood vessels in the fat layer, allowing the surgeon to remove more fat with less bleeding under general anesthetic.
 Liposuction may also be performed under local anesthesia alone for some patients.